 The long expanse of Oregon’s coastline is one park after another.
 The Oregon Coast Passport covers admission, parking, and day use fees for 17 State and Federal parks, recreation areas, and heritage sites located on the Oregon Coast.
 This pass is available in annual and 5-day formats.

 Enjoy 12 months of unlimited parking at Oxbow and Blue Lake regional parks, Broughton Beach, Chinook Landing Marine Park and M. James Gleason Memorial Boat Ramp for $40 ($30 if over age 62).

 Sno-Park permits are required in designated Sno-Parks from November 1 – April 30.
 Sno-park permits can be moved from one vehicle to another.
 You may get a fine for parking in a Sno-Park without a permit.

 Fifteen ODFW Wildlife Areas require a $10 daily parking permit or a $30 annual (Jan.
 1-Dec.
 31) parking permit.
 The Oregon Department of Fish and Wildlife owns or manages nearly 200,000 acres of land set aside for wildlife use and public recreation.
-Learn which locations require a permit by clicking this link.
+Buy a permit, or find sites requiring a day use fee.